TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 \*\* Heaven forbid I ever get confused for a real doctor - though that's highly unlikely.

 I spent about three months researching alternative ways of thinking about "value" rather than just counting shekels.
 I conducted this research in the museums, libraries and archives sector *specifically because* there's (supposedly) less of a focus on cash money in that sector.
-I did all this just after a decade or more of New Labour pretending (barely / badly) that there might be more to life than money.
+I did all this just after a decade or more of New Labour pretending (barely / badly) that there might be more to life than money, and engaging various consultants and spads to find out what such magic ingredients might be.

+Obviously there *is* more in this life than filthy lucre, but in a capitalist society, pounds, shillings and pence\* are *the SI unit of value*, to which all endeavours must be converted so we can make apples-to-apples comparisons.
+After all the reading I did about this, the only paper I can ever recall is [this one](https://ideas.repec.org/p/pra/mprapa/14902.html), which states (and I paraphrase greatly here): "... many people in the cultural sector insist that 'value' isn't all about money, until the yearly budget cycle comes around again, when all of a sudden they can magically put a price on *everything*".
+To be honest I didn't really learn this lesson properly until the first job I did *after* getting my doctorate, when another patient individual took the time to explain business modelling to me once and for all.

+\* OK, USDs - at time of writing anyway.

-Looking back on it, all this effort *might* actually have been some sort of quest to find out what "value" *actually is*, because The Manifesto for Agile Software Development sure as hell doesn't tell you.
+With hindsight, all this research of mine *might* actually have been some sort of quest to find out what "value" *actually is*, because The Manifesto for Agile Software Development sure as hell doesn't tell you.
 Remember, all the signatories to The Manifesto were *software engineers*.
-Some of them (possibly only one of them - Jim Highsmith - who features prominently in the [third article](./Agile_Value.md)) seemed to realise that, in the Digital Realm, we just can't rely upon business people to tell us what value is - they simply don't know and can't work it out without some help.
+Some of them (possibly only one of them - Jim Highsmith - who features prominently in the [third article](./Agile_Value.md)) seemed to realise that, in the Digital Realm, we can't rely upon business people to tell us what "value" is - they don't know and can't work it out without some help.

-Most of the rest come across as 'doing the engineer thing' - farming out the responsibility for defining value to the business people and trusting them to get it right.
-(Dave Thomas seems a prime example of this - see the part about "units of value" in his [second talk](https://youtu.be/bEMg9XXIcew?si=WMmJucZFqZma3xt0) - wtf is a "unit of value" exactly?)
-But absolving ourselves of the responsibility for defining value just doesn't cut it - for small-a-agility to work, we all have to be on the same team, and we're *all* on the hook.
+The other signatories often come across as 'doing the engineer thing' - farming out the responsibility for defining value to business people and trusting them to get it right.
+I'm afraid this is prime cake-and-eat-it: "... small-a-agility means you *don't get to tell us what to do!*... apart from when working out what to do gets difficult, in which case, please prioritise what the most valuable thing is for us and we'll do that.
+Though we reserve the right to moan like stink when it turns out you were wrong and nobody uses the thing we built, or loads of people do but the maintenance costs bankrupt the business...".
+Etc ad nauseum.

+I'm afraid Dave Thomas can come across as a prime example of this - see the part about "units of value" in his [second talk](https://youtu.be/bEMg9XXIcew?si=WMmJucZFqZma3xt0) - wtf is a "unit of value" exactly, if not an attempt to abstract the responsibility for finding value away from programmers?

+Absolving ourselves of the responsibility for defining value just doesn't cut it - for small-a-agility to work, we all have to be on the same team, and we're *all* on the hook for working out the right things to do, always.
 Engineers, especially, are on the hook for working out *the costs* of both delivering *and running / maintaining* the software...

 ... because *value* = "benefits **MINUS** costs".
 It's what's left over after you've paid Bezos your compute bill, and the first and second-line support crew have claimed overtime for the incident where they all had to get out of bed at 2am because your thing didn't work, and you didn't give them any clues to find out what was wrong with it.
-Etc.

-Obviously there *is* more in this life than filthy lucre, but in a capitalist society, pounds, shillings and pence\* are *the SI unit of value*, to which all endeavours must be converted so we can make apples-to-apples comparisons.
-After all the reading I did about this, the only paper I can ever recall is [this one](https://ideas.repec.org/p/pra/mprapa/14902.html), which states (and I paraphrase greatly here): "... many people in the cultural sector insist that value isn't all about money, until the yearly budget cycle comes around again, when all of a sudden they can magically put a price on *everything*".
-To be honest I didn't really learn this lesson properly until the first job I did after getting my doctorate, when another patient individual took the time to explain business modelling to me once and for all.

-\* OK, USDs - at time of writing anyway.

-Those apples-to-apples comparisons are completely fundamental to small-a-agility.
-You can't "do the most valuable thing first" if you don't have a method of comparing the different values of things.
-Spoiler alert for the third article - there's usually only one or two genuinely valuable things to do, anyway - so do those.
+Apples-to-apples comparisons of value are fundamental to small-a-agility - they're the basis of the prioritisation constraint.
+You can't "do the most valuable thing first" if you don't have a method for *comparing the different values of things*.
+Spoiler alert for the [third article](./Agile_Value.md) - there's usually only one or two genuinely valuable things to do, anyway - so do those.
 The rest is probably just bloat on your simple, elegant product.

 All software engineers should learn the basics of business modelling.
 Also (as [Marty Cagan says](https://www.svpg.com/books/inspired-how-to-create-tech-products-customers-love-2nd-edition/)) - all business people should learn how to write some code.